Thevitebsk/Thevitebsk/README.md

 i love making esolangs. and some other stuff

-and here's a fun fact:uhh
+and here's a fun fact:i didn't expect one of the creators of Vyxal to folow me